 The Public Policy Forum will still be held on Sunday, February 27 and Monday, February 28.
 Be on the lookout for more information on registration and agenda, coming soon!

 Whether you have tons of advocacy experience, or none at all, NAEYC's Public Policy Forum is THE place for you to sharpen your skills and help us move a nonpartisan agenda in support of young children and the early childhood education profession!

 As a Public Policy Forum participant, NAEYC members have the opportunity to:

 - Be part of a powerful team working to advance federal and state early childhood policy

-- Hear from and network with national and state policy leaders and fellow advocates
+- Hear from national and state policy leaders and fellow advocates

 - Get the resources and experiences they need to be an informed and effective advocate

-- Meet with members of Congress and build relationships with their staff and teams
+- Meet - even virtually! - with members of Congress and build relationships with their staff and teams

 Interested in participating, but not a NAEYC Member?
 Join today!

 The Public Policy Forum is a members-only function open to current NAEYC members.
 Take the first step and join the only association that gives you access to information from leading early childhood experts and ensures you will have the tools needed to excel in your job, grow in your career, and stay connected to a professional network of educators across the country.